chrisdenman/giftandgo/README.md

 ## Modulith ToDo

-- convert the rest of the features to messaging
 - convert into a multi-project gradle project with each module as nested project
     - use internal modifier?
+    - isn't there dependencies as of events?
 - look at the Mono. stuff for possible removal of request/response publisher
 - add same scala perf. tests
 - look at the possibility of supporting transactions if needed for the publisher